Trinity Logo

 Faculty

-Members of the faculty of the College of Arts and Sciences and the School of Professional Studies collaborate in the International Affairs Program.
+Faculty representing diverse disciplines in the College of Arts and Sciences collaborate with and contribute to the International Affairs Program.

 Description